ENCCS/hpda-python/content/scientific-data.rst

 floating-point numbers are usally allocated with 8 bytes
 to make sure the inaccuracy is under control and does not lead to unsteady solutions.

+.. discussion:: Single vs double precision

-.. note:: In climate community, it is common practice to use single precision in some part of the model to achieve better performance at a small cost to the accuracy.
+   In many computational modeling domains, it is common practice to use single precision in some parts of the modeling to achieve better performance at an affordable cost to the accuracy.
+For example in climate simulations, molecular dynamics and machine learning.

+   Have you used single precision in your modeling?
+Did you observe higher performance?

 Text Data
 ^^^^^^^^^